programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/email/_index.en.md

   from-address: noreply@example.com
 ```

-Before the 2018-12-12 release there was a section `common` in `easydb5-master.yml`.
+Before the 2018-12-12 [release 5.44](/en/releases/5.38-5.49/5.44/) there was a section `common` in `easydb5-master.yml`.
 This has been replaced by the server- and EAS-specific configuration seen above.

 - In the easydb web-frontend:
 Choose '''base config''' in the menu, scroll down and fill both sender-address fields with (in this example) noreply@example.com.
 More detail [here](/en/webfrontend/administration/base-config/general/#e-mail-addresses-of-the-system).